Effects of Inhomogeneity on the Causal Entropic prediction of Lambda: Why we care about particular world lines

 For a slice picked at a constant cosmic time in the very homogeneous early stages of a universe like ours, there is a natural parametrization: our entropy production can be measured on a per-mass or, equivalently, comoving coordinate basis, and so we can simply imagine a grid of world lines piercing each spacelike surface with constant cosmic time.
 In the homogeneous limit for comoving coordinates this grid simply remains fixed in time, yielding a fixed world line density, and corresponding to the simple choice made in Bousso {\it et al}. \cite{Bousso}

-Things are more complicated as the universe becomes less homogeneous.
+The generalization to a more realistic, slightly inhomogeneous universe requires one to make further choices.
 A starting point is to imagine placing test particles in a fixed, constant spatial density at an early cosmic time, and watching the particles trace out geodesics as the universe evolves.
 Of course, our universe seems to have performed this very experiment, and as $\Lambda$ dominates we have a picture of most matter eventually residing within isolated gravitationally bound halos, with exponentially emptying space in between.
 In this picture, at late times the spatial density distribution of geodesics parallels that of matter itself, so at least roughly, a probability distribution for entropy production over world lines would be equivalent to integration over the matter distribution.
+This ``early comoving'' choice could also be motivated by a combination of constraints on the initial distribution of world lines and enough inflation to turn the initial distribution into a comoving one.

 There are other choices that yield dramatically different answers, however.
 If we choose a slice at late cosmic time and parametrize world lines to have a constant density in physical coordinates, the vast majority of world lines at late times will be located in nearly empty regions with almost no entropy production.
 When we trace back the world lines to the beginning of the universe, they will not be homogeneously distributed relative to matter, but for the purposes of calculating entropy increase at early times there is no significant difference since the entropy production itself is homogeneous in space.